This post may contain affiliate links.

 Step Two

 Measure out the feed.
-I picked the brains of several friends who fermented and found that most of them used 1/4 cup of feed per bird.
+Use 1/4 cup per bird.
 Put the feed in the container.
-You can also add other things (scratch grains, whole oats, oregano, etc.).
-I would recommend getting the basic process down before adding in other ingredients.
+You can add other things (scratch grains, whole oats, oregano, etc.).
+I recommend getting the basic process down before adding other ingredients.

 41501554 284811989002343 817476896567590912 n